 Spanbroekmolen was the largest of the mines which were blown at the start of the assault on Messines Ridge.
-Spanbroekmolen is a mile and a quarter north-west of Messines, reached by taking the minor road off the N314 opposite Messines Ridge Cemetery.
-Go straight ahead at a cross roads and carry straight on ignoring a right turn immediately after the crossroads.
+It is a mile and a quarter north-west of Messines, reached by taking the minor road off the N314 opposite Messines Ridge Cemetery.
+Go straight ahead at a crossroads and carry straight on ignoring a right turn immediately after the crossroads.
 The Spanbroekmolen site is a wooded area on the right hand side just after farm buildings.

 At the entrance to the site is an information board, giving facts about the mine and the crater.
-Work on the mine commenced on January the 1st, 1916, and it was effectively completed by the 26th of June, 1916.
+Work on the mine commenced on 1st January 1916, and it was effectively completed by June the 26th.
 However it was not actually detonated until nearly a year later.
-The mine was actually lost to the Germans for a time, when the tunneling work there was discovered in February 1917.
+The mine was actually lost to the Germans for a time, when the tunnelling work there was discovered in February 1917.
 It was however recovered in time for it to be blown as planned at 3.10 a.m. on June the 7th 1917.

 Lone Tree Cemetery

-The views to the south and east from this cemetery are stunning, and bring home the massive advantage of the Germans whilst they held this higher ground.
+The views to the south and east from this cemetery are stunning, and reinforce the advantage the Germans had from this higher ground.
 Mount Kemmel can be seen, and also several churches including that of Wulvergehem to the south.
 Lone Tree is one of the most beautiful cemeteries, and one of my favourite spots in the Salient.

 Spanbroekmolen British Cemetery

 This cemetery is north-east of Spanbroekmolen.
-It can be reached on foot by following the path across fields from the rear of the Spanbroekmolen site, or by car.
-In this case, return the way you came to the left turn just before the crossroads, follow this left turn and then take the first turn to the left.
+It can be reached on foot by following the path across fields from the rear of the Spanbroekmolen site.
+By car, return the way you came to the left turn just before the crossroads.
+Take this left turn and then take the next turn to the left.